-The distance between the child's permanent address and the school is measured in a straight line using National Land and Property Gazetteer (NLPG) address point data.
-Distances are measured from a point defined as within the child's permanent address to a point defined as within the school as specified by NLPG.
-The same address point on the school site is used for everyone.
-Permanent address is defined as the child's main or only residence and not an address that the child sometimes stays at due to domestic or special arrangements.
-If parents or guardians live separately but share responsibility for the child we will regard the permanent address as the one at which the child sleeps for the majority of weekdays.
-The school uses measurements provided by the Local Authority and further information on how distances are calculated is available in the Admissions Booklet provided by the Local Authority.
+We use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
+The same address point on the school site is used for everybody.
+When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.